cn0047/stash/ed/ci/README.md

 How long would it take your organization to deploy a change that involves just one single line of code?
 Do you do this on a repeatable, reliable basis?

-A deployment pipeline is, in essence, an automated implementation of your application’s build, deploy, test, and release process.
+A deployment pipeline - automated implementation of your application’s build, deploy, test, and release process.

 The practice of building and testing your application on every check-in is known as continuous integration.

-Continuous Integration - it is a software development practice where members of a team use a version control system and integrate their work frequently to the same location, such as a master branch.
+Continuous Integration - software development practice where members of a team use a version control system and integrate their work frequently to the same location, such as a master branch.
 Each change is built and verified by tests and other verifications